 "The economic downturn caused by the containment measures is a bigger problem" - explained Mr Nikola Gjurgjaj, the president of the Macedonian Association "Ilinden" -Tirana in Albania.
-"Even before the current crisis, Golo Brdo, Mala Prespa and Gora, some of the regions where Macedonians live were among the poorest regions in Albania.
-Because of this they are the hardest hit unemployment, doubled shortage in food and medical supply.
+"Even before the current crisis.
+Golo Brdo.
+Mala Prespa and Gora, some of the regions where Macedonians live were among the poorest regions in Albania.
+Because of this they are hardest now the hit by unemployment, doubled by а shortage in food and medical supply.
 Our biggest problem right now is the food supply, as there is not much help offered."